LiviuCP/goToScriptsPython/README.md

 The menus are sorted alphabetically for easy identification of the required entry.

 It is possible to navigate to a specific entry without accessing the menus by entering operator < (for history) or > (for favorites) followed by the entry number in navigation mode.
 This is a great way of speeding up the access if the user knows "by heart" the entry number of the path to be visited.
 For example if directory /home/myUserName/Documents has entry number 2 in Favorites the user can enter >2 in navigation mode to visit it.
 No spaces should be entered between operator and the number.
 If the string after the operator is not a valid entry number the substring starting with the character after the operator will be considered a directory path and the script will attempt to visit it.
 If the path is invalid an error will be triggered.

-The number of entries of the history menu can be setup for each of the sub-menus by modifying the $rHistMaxRows and $pHistMaxRows variables.
-However for an efficient use it is recommended not to exceed a total number of 25 entries.

 If you cannot find a entry simply enter the required path(s) to navigate to the directory you wish to visit.
 It is not required to exit the history and favorites menus in order to do this.
 Any input other than the given range of numbers or the quit (!) is considered regular navigation input.
 I call this the "input forwarding feature".
 This feature is present in other menus too.